onweru/compose/exampleSite/content/docs/compose/search.md

 ### 2. Live search

 This behaviour will be obvious as the user types a search query on the search field.
-All search queries, will yield a list of `quick links` or a simple `no matches found`.
+All `valid search queries`, will yield a list of `quick links` or a simple `no matches found`.
 Else, the user will be prompted to continue typing.

 > Please note that the results under quick links will be a truncated list of the most relevant results.
 Only a maximum of 8 items will be returned.
 This number is pragmatic at best if not arbitrary.
 On the search page, the number is set to 12.